FamilySearch/GEDCOM.io/_pages/tag-def/SLGS.md

 specification:
   - Sealing, spouse
-  - A Latter-Day Saint Ordinance.
-See also LDS_SPOUSE_SEALING.
+  - A [Latter-Day Saint Ordinance].
+See also `LDS_SPOUSE_SEALING`.
-  - Ordinances performed by members of The Church of Jesus Christ of Latter-day Saints; see [Latter-day Saint Ordinances] for more.
+  - Ordinances performed by members of The Church of Jesus Christ of Latter-day Saints; see [Latter-day Saint Ordinances] for descriptions of each ordinance type.
   - sealing spouse
   - A religious event pertaining to the sealing of a husband and wife in a temple ceremony of The Church of Jesus Christ of Latter-day Saints.
-(See also MARR)
+(See also [`MARR`])

 label: 'Sealing, spouse'